elitance/viclo/README.md

 - MySQL
 - Showdown

-Note: The URL https://viclo.artrium.app won't always work since my PC is sometimes turned off.
-Please consider it.
+## Acknowledgements

+The URL https://viclo.artrium.app will be not available sometimes.
+It is not available when:

+- Site is being developed
+- 11:00PM - 8:30AM (KST)
+- PC is not connected to internet